 Sets reaching a 90-percent total commitment level are ordered.
 Sets with lower commitments may be ordered depending on the availability of funds in CRL’s library materials budget to cover the balance.
 E-mail is sent to participating members to inform them that a set has been ordered and to confirm the address where the invoice will be sent by CRL’s Accounting Department.
 Area studies projects may also participate in the program with any purchased sets held jointly by CRL and the area study project.
 For details about Shared Purchase Program deadlines, as well as more general information, please contact Mary Wilke.

-The FY2016 Shared Purchase Proposal ballot is now open.
+The FY2016 Shared Purchase Proposal ballot is now closed.